NKVD: Soviet economy

 The extensive system of labor exploitation in the Gulag made a notable contribution to the Soviet economy and the development of remote areas.
-Colonization of Siberia, the Far North, and the Far East was among the explicitly stated goals in the very first laws concerning Soviet labor camps.
+Colonization of Siberia, the Far North, and the Far East were among the explicitly stated goals in the first laws concerning Soviet labor camps.
 Mining, construction works (roads, railways, canals, dams, and factories), logging, and other functions of the labor camps were part of the Soviet planned economy, and the NKVD had its own production plans.

 The most unusual part of the NKVD's achievements was its role in Soviet science and arms development.
-Many scientists and engineers arrested for political crimes were placed in special prisons, much more comfortable than the Gulag, colloquially known as sharashkas.
-These prisoners continued their work in these prisons, and later released, some of them became world leaders in science and technology.
-Among such sharashka members were Sergey Korolev, the head designer of the Soviet rocket program and first human space flight mission in 1961, and Andrei Tupolev, the famous airplane designer.
-Aleksandr Solzhenitsyn was also imprisoned in a sharashka, and based his novel The First Circle on his experiences there.
+Many scientists and engineers arrested for political crimes were placed in special prisons, much more comfortable than the gulag, colloquially known as sharashkas.
+These prisoners continued their work in these prisons and were later released.
+Some of them became world leaders in science and technology.
+Among the sharashka were Sergey Korolev, head designer of the Soviet rocket program and first human space flight mission in 1961, and Andrei Tupolev, the famous airplane designer.
+Aleksandr Solzhenitsyn was also imprisoned in a sharashka and based his novel The First Circle on his experiences there.

-After World War II, the NKVD coordinated work on Soviet nuclear weaponry, under the direction of General Pavel Sudoplatov.
+After World War II, the NKVD coordinated work on Soviet nuclear weaponry under the direction of General Pavel Sudoplatov.
 The scientists were not prisoners, but the project was supervised by the NKVD because of its great importance and the corresponding requirement for absolute security and secrecy.
-Also, the project used information obtained by the NKVD from the United States.
+The project also used information obtained by the NKVD from the United States.